MileHacker Logo

 Special Weather Considerations

 Summer temperatures frequently exceed 100°F (38°C).
-In these months, stay hydrated, wear light clothing, and plan for outdoor pursuits for early mornings or late evenings.
+In these months, stay hydrated, wear light clothing, and plan for outdoor activities for early mornings or late evenings.
 Winter nights can drop below freezing, requiring warm clothing.

 High Season March-May & Sept-Nov